akebu6/Kotlin-Notes/README.md

 > These are all my notes I will be while learning Kotlin and will be updated regularly

 ## How to Contribute
+- You can simply edit the readme file if you want to make changes to it.
+- If you want to add your own notes, fork the repo to your account then clone it to you local machine.
+Make the changes on your local machine and then push them to your remote and finally create a PR following the convetional **GitHub Commit Messages**

 ## Sections
 Click on a particular link in order to access the respective sections of the notes.